Clinical Opportunities

 Mediation Clinic

 The Trinity Law School Mediation Clinic operates in conjunction with the Orange County Superior Court and Waymakers Orange County, a nonprofit organization that assists in resolving family and community conflicts.
 Students receive hands-on experience providing mediation services in courts and private settings.
 The clinic equips students interested in entering the field of alternative dispute resolution or those desiring to incorporate peacemaking principles and skills into their legal practice.
+This clinical opportunity is available for local students as well as students who attend remotely.

 Immigration Law Clinic